mutiarahns/mutiarahns.com/README.md

 ![Project Version](assets/images/version.png)

-> 👋🏻 Hello this is my personal website repository
+> 👋🏻 Hello, this is my personal website repository.

-This repository contains a personal website project to show my profile, experiences and social media.
-Let's connect and have some talk if you are interested!
+This repository contains a personal website project to show my profile, experiences, and social media.
+Let's connect and have a talk if you are interested!
 Feel free to contact me through my social media below.

 ---